-The year 2014 marks the 100th anniversary of the First World War.
+The year 2014 marked the 100th anniversary of the First World War.
 This blog contains stories of the war's Guysborough County military personnel, along with background information related to their service.
 In November 2015, I published the stories of 72 Guysborough County veterans who died from 1915 to 1917.
 In November 2017, I published a second volume, containing the stories of 64 individuals who died from 1918 to 1937.
 Both volumes are available for purchase online at bantrypublishing.ca .

 Monday, 9 May 2016

 Canso's "Commercial Cable Company Boys"

 On May 9, 1916, three young men—all telegraphists employed by the Commercial Cable Company, Hazel Hill, Guysborough County—attested for overseas service with the 193rd Battalion at Canso, NS.
 The fact that their attestation numbers are sequential indicates that they stood in line together as they signed their papers.
 Very close in age, the trio were quite likely friends who decided it was time to serve their country.
 Not surprisingly, two later served with signalling companies in the forward area.

 Cousins, Arthur Elroy - attestation number 902474: